 Only Senior CMS Engineer has the right to delete the receiver.

-To delete the receiver, in PRO Desktop:
+To delete the receiver, in Ajax PRO Desktop:

 - Open the Company module.

-- Click on the Cloud signaling monitoring menu.
+- Click on the CMS connection menu.

-- Click the button.
+- Click the

-- Click the Delete Receiver button.
+- Click the Delete receiver button.

 - Click the Delete button on the pop-up window.
 When the receiver is deleted, all its settings are erased, and all connected hubs stop sending their events to the corresponding CMS.